percyqaz/JourneyMod/README.md

 - Click any item in your inventory to auto-research it if not already researched
 - Favourited items become infinite stacks
 ## Additional powers via commands
-- Tools to export item lists, recipe lists, your character's research data as text files if you want to spreadsheet that stuff
+- Tools to export item lists, recipe lists, your character's research data as CSV files if you want to spreadsheet that stuff
 - If you have researched an item, all crafting recipes involving it behave as if you have infinite in your inventory
 - If you have researched an item, all crafting recipes FOR it are disabled
 - Ability to auto-research every recipe at your current crafting station(s) if all ingredients are researched
+- Ability to copy a research-share-code to your clipboard, if someone else is using the mod they can use it add your research library to theirs!
+(Good for doing this in multiplayer)

 # How do I use it?
-- Put the .exe in your terraria folder (Where Terraria.exe is)
+- Put the .exe in your Terraria folder (steamapps/common, Where Terraria.exe is)
 - Run it (may have to try twice / run as administrator)

 * For commands while ingame on a journey mode character, type `/[COMMAND]/` into the chat box to run a command
 * todo: Document what commands are available - for now look at Program.cs

+**If you find this repository and it looks useful but you can't get it working/want to know how the commands work, you're welcome to open an issue and I will write the documentation properly**